Lassa fever: 2021 outbreak

-2022 Outbreak
+2022 outbreak

 The epidemic took a new form, from 3 to 30 January 2022, 211 laboratory confirmed Lassa fever cases including 40 deaths (case fatality ratio: 19%) have been cumulatively reported in 14 of the 36 Nigerian states and the Federal Capital Territory across the country.
 In total from January until March, 132 deaths have been reported with a case fatality rate (CFR) of 19.1% which is lower than the CFR for the same period in 2021 (21.0%).

+2024 outbreak

+In October 2024, a resident of Iowa, United States, died from Lassa fever after traveling to West Africa, demonstrating the risk of international spread.

+2025 outbreak

+Nigeria is grappling with a severe Lassa fever outbreak, reporting 535 confirmed cases and 98 deaths across 14 states since January, with a case fatality rate of 18.3%.
+The disease spread to a patient who travelled to the UK, prompting contact tracing efforts in both countries.
+The Nigerian Centre for Disease Control (NCDC) issued a renewed advisory urging heightened awareness and preventative measures.

 Liberia

 Lassa fever is endemic in Liberia.
 From 1 January 2017 through 23 January 2018, 91 suspected cases were reported from six counties: Bong, Grand Bassa, Grand Kru, Lofa, Margibi, and Nimba.
 Thirty-three of these cases were laboratory confirmed, including 15 deaths (case fatality rate for confirmed cases = 45.4%).

+Liberia recorded 108 infections and 9 fatalities associated with 2018 Nigeria outbreak.
+The outbreak was concentrated in Lofa and Nimba Counties, where healthcare infrastructure was already fragile due to past epidemics.
+The Liberian Ministry of Health, supported by international partners, deployed mobile clinics and trained health workers to improve case detection and management.

 In February 2020, a total of 24 confirmed cases with nine associated deaths has been reported from nine health districts in six counties.
 Grand Bossa and Bong counties account for 20 of the confirmed cases.

+Other countries

+Sierra Leone reported 129 infections, with 12 deaths, in 2018.
+The outbreak was especially severe in Kenema and Bo Districts, where local health authorities struggled with limited resources.
+Public health officials launched community awareness initiatives to educate citizens about hygiene practices to prevent further spread.

+Guinea experienced 98 cases and 8 fatalities, making it one of the least affected countries in the region in 2018.
+The outbreak was largely contained due to early intervention measures, including stringent border screenings and rapid response teams.